 I believe trusting in yourself is a skill that you can develop.
 You are the person who knows you the best, and what’s best for you.
 You just need to learn to tune into your intuition.

 We all have a little wise voice that speaks to us but we often miss it, as it is overpowered by the louder and more frantic voice of self-doubt.
 Our wise voice is gentle and comes from a place of love, compassion and understanding.

 We often listen to the opinions and expectations of others, this can help us to feel conflicted about what’s best for us.
 This can be especially tricky if you’re someone who empathises with others.
 Your natural compassion makes you a great friend, and you may even help others to listen to their own wisdom.
 Your own feelings can become entangled and knowing what’s right for you can become unclear.

 “I’ll not listen to reason… reason always means what someone else has got a say.”
 Elizabeth Gaskell

-Learning to trust yourself will take practise and be an exercise in nurturing yourself – here’s where to start:
+Learning to trust yourself will take practice and be an exercise in nurturing yourself – here’s where to start:

 Focus on You

 Start by redirecting your compassion and love back to yourself.
 Instead of focusing on another’s needs and wants, take some of that energy and give it back to yourself.

 Ask Yourself Compassionate Questions

 Giving yourself loving and compassionate messages throughout your day will help reinforce trust.
 Ask yourself thoughtful questions, as you would a good friend: